Biography of Charles Dickens

-1865: 9th June, involved in a serious railway accident at Staplehurst, Kent with Ellen Ternan.
+1865: On 9th June he is involved in a serious railway accident at Staplehurst, Kent with Ellen Ternan.

 1867: Dickens begins a reading tour of the U.S.A.

 1868: He leaves New York for England.

 1869: Reading tour broken off because of illness.

 1870: January, twelve farewell readings in London.
 Dickens is received by Queen Victoria on the 9th March.

 1835: “Sketches by Boz”.